Why You Should Take This Trip

 - While much of the overland transportation is nice, comfortable, and efficient (Argentina, Peru, Chile, Thailand, New Zealand), others….not so much (Bolivia, Laos, Vietnam).

-- Weather can be tricky – balancing best times to go is difficult and takes lots of advance planning.
+- Weather can be tricky – balancing best times to go is difficult and takes some advance planning.
 You most likely won’t be able to visit every destination at the ideal time.

+This itinerary is a similar one to our RTW trip in 2008-2009.
 We didn’t have $100k to spend on our trip, so choosing budget friendly destinations was a necessity.
-So we immediately eliminated Europe, and while parts of Africa are extremely cheap to travel in, we nixed that as well since activities like safaris and gorilla trekking – notoriously expensive activities – were what we wanted to do most in Africa.
+So we immediately eliminated Europe, and while parts of Africa are extremely cheap to travel in, we nixed that as well since activities like safaris and gorilla trekking – notoriously expensive activities – were what we wanted, most, to do in Africa.
 So Africa would have to wait until a later date.

 Just in South America alone you can get a vast array of landscapes and scenery.
 From beaches in Colombia to jungles and mountains in Peru and Bolivia to glaciers in Argentina to big, concrete jungles in every country, South America really offers a lot.
 Then add in New Zealand, which speaks for itself when it comes to natural beauty, and the history of both Southeast Asia and India, and this trip really offers it all to travelers.

 Who Does This Route Appeal To?

 - Solo travelers shouldn’t have a difficult time getting around any of these regions and meeting people.
 The tourist trail is well trodden pretty much everywhere on this itinerary.